tgoncalv/TIPE-prepa/README.md

 # TIPE-prepa

-Project runned in "classes préparatoires aux grandes écoles"
+Project runned in "classes préparatoires aux grandes écoles".

 It has never been achieved due to the COVID-19 issue.